Variational Auto-Decoder: A Method for Neural Generative Modeling from Incomplete Data: Conclusion

 \section{Conclusion}

-In this paper, we proposed an alternative implementation of the AEVB for the case of incomplete data, called Variational Auto-Decoder (VAD).
-We studied the effect of missing data on the approximate posterior conditioned directly using an encoder on the incomplete input (i.e. VAE).
-We showed that such conditioning may not allow for maximizing the variational lower bound efficiently, due to poor performance for maximizing the expected likelihood (under the approximate posterior) of the incomplete data.
-We showed that VAD is better suited for this case since it does not take the volatile data as input.
-The approximate posterior in VAD is parameterized by a known distribution, parameters of which are directly optimized in a variational learning framework.
-For VAD, similar to VAE, the parameters of the approximate posterior can be learned using gradient-based approaches.
-When train and test followed similar missing ratios, our experimental results showed superior performance of VAD.
-This was extended to cases of only test-time missingness and only train-time missingness, where VAD showed superior performance.
+In this paper, we presented a Variational Bayes method for the case of incomplete data, called Variational Auto-Decoder (VAD).
+We studied the effect of missing data on the approximate posterior conditioned directly using an encoder on the incomplete input.
+We showed that such conditioning (VAE) may not allow for maximizing the lower bound efficiently, due to poor performance for maximizing the expected likelihood (under the approximate posterior) of the incomplete data.
+Similar effect was observed on GAIN, where the discriminator receives volatile input.
+The approximate posterior in VAD is parameterized by a known distribution, parameters of which are directly optimized in a VB learning framework.
+The parameters of the approximate posterior can be learned using gradient-based approaches.
+We showed that VAD framework has unique and appealing properties for missing data imputation and approximate posterior inference.

 \begin{appendices}